 Anyway, some are still fighting for the good cause.
 I may take this opportunity and say hello to some "partners in crime", i.e. those who share my goals and interests.

-Kaleidoscope (http://www.kaleidoscope.org.uk) are, in their own words, "an organization that exists to promote the appreciation of British television in general and particularly those 'classic' television programmes that many of us remember from years gone by".
+Kaleidoscope (former website, now deleted, was http://www.kaleidoscope.org.uk) are, in their own words, "an organization that exists to promote the appreciation of British television in general and particularly those 'classic' television programmes that many of us remember from years gone by".
 Members include Christopher Perry, Simon Coward, Adrian Petford, and Rob Moss.
 Richard Down, co-author of various invaluable Kaleidoscope publications, sadly passed away a couple of years ago.
 Dave Rogers, author of books on The Avengers, The Professionals and various others, has emigrated to Turkey.

 Kaleidoscope organize screenings of rare television programmes, often introduced by people involved with the production (past panelists included Ted Childs, James Cellan Jones, Michael Chapman and Rex Firkin).
 Publications (which are generally of a very high standard) include general listings books of truly enormous size and in-depth coverage volumes on specific programmes.

-A great deal of praise has to go to Tim Beddows' Network DVD company (http://www.networkdvd.co.uk), which keeps releasing all those brilliant and (mostly) uncut series on DVD.
+A great deal of praise has to go to Tim Beddows' Network DVD company (former website, not working anymore, was http://www.networkdvd.co.uk), which keeps releasing all those brilliant and (mostly) uncut series on DVD.
 I often wish they'd do it with less breakneck pace because my credit card is reeling in agony all the time.

 This is an unofficial and non-commercial website.
 The sole purpose of this page is to promote the respective product(s) - no copyright infringement is intended, and all rights remain with the original copyright holders.
 Sole responsibility for external links remains with the authors and hosts of the respective sites.